Green-Software-Foundation/if/src/if-run/builtins/mock-observations/README.md

 ### Mapping

 The `mapping` block is an optional block.
-It is added in the plugin section and allows renaming the parameters of the input and output.
-The parameter with the new name will persist in the outputs.
+It is added in the plugin section and allows the plugin to receive a parameter from the input with a different name than the one the plugin uses for data manipulation.
+The parameter with the mapped name will not appear in the outputs.
 The structure of the `mapping` block is:

 ```yaml
 mock-observations: